-The University expects the highest standards in the conduct of all research undertaken in its name and on its premises using its facilities, as set out in its Code of Practice on Research Integrity, and in compliance with the UUK Concordat to support research integrity (pdf).
+The University expects the highest standards in the conduct of all research undertaken in its name and on its premises using its facilities, as set out in its Code of Practice on Research Integrity, and in compliance with the UK Concordat to support research integrity.
 In this, the University recognises its obligations to the wider research community, to the funders of research and to society as a whole.

 The University has effective measures in place to ensure that high standards of animal care, welfare and accommodation are maintained, and that all persons working with animals receive appropriate supervision and training.
 Importantly, we expect everyone to adopt a ‘culture of care’ and demonstrate appropriate empathy.
 We believe that first-rate research calls for first-rate animal welfare.

-When researchers publish their results, they do so in accordance with the NC3Rs’ ARRIVE Guidelines, to ensure that the data from animal studies can be fully evaluated and made full use of by others in the scientific community.
+When researchers publish their results, they do so in accordance with Norecopa/RSPCA's PREPARE Guidelines, the NC3Rs' ARRIVE Guidelines, to ensure that the data from animal studies can be fully evaluated and made full use of by others in the scientific community.

 Researchers at York are committed to the 3Rs:

-- The replacement of animals with alternative methods wherever possible
+- To replace animals with alternative methods wherever possible

-- The use of minimum numbers of animals required to meet the objectives of the study
+- To reduce numbers of animals required to meet the objectives of the study

-- The refinement of procedures so as to maximise animal welfare
+- To refine procedures so as to maximise animal welfare

 The purpose is to make certain that the research carried out on animals is conducted humanely, and only when there is no alternative.

-We are also committed to providing open and transparent information about our research involving animals; we have duly signed up to the Concordat on Openness on Animal Research.
+We are also committed to providing open and transparent information about our research involving animals; we are signatories to the Concordat on Openness on Animal Research.

 All members of the University are required to adhere to its Code of Practice and Principles for Good Ethical Governance, the purpose of which is to establish an ethical framework for the conduct of academic activity.
 The use of animals has to be fully justified and the core value is one of avoiding unnecessary harm.
 The University supports the principle of the 3Rs – that those involved in animal research should aim at replacing, refining and reducing the use of animals for research purposes.

-All research on animals or their tissues is dealt with by a dedicated sub-committee of the Department of Biology’s Ethics Committee; this is named the Animal Welfare and Ethical Review Body in accordance with the requirements of the Animals (Scientific Procedures) Act 1986 (Amended 2012).
+All research on animals or their tissues is dealt with by the University's Animal Welfare and Ethical Review Body, in accordance with the requirements of the Animals (Scientific Procedures) Act 1986 (Amended 2012).
 Prior to any work being conducted, each project must have undergone a rigorous and objective review by the Animal Welfare and Ethical Review Body, whose membership includes lay persons, scientists and those with veterinary and animal care expertise.

 We are required by law to submit a detailed record of our animal usage.
 These data are incorporated into the statistical report published annually by the Home Office.

-The above figures include the natural breeding of genetically altered animals where the birth of each animal counts as one procedure.
+The above figures for 2019, 2020 and 2021 include the natural breeding of genetically altered animals where the birth of each animal counts as one procedure.
 Genetically modifying animals, such as mice and fish, to insert or remove a gene is a well-established method of discovering what individual genes do in the normal or diseased condition.